-Leksands vs Malmo Redhawks
+Leksands vs Malmo Redhawks by Sweem

 Early onto the season, Malmo Redhaws did announce a couple of solid looking signings which revealed the ambitions of getting into the playoffs this campaign.
 It paid off very early on the season after proving to be a hard team to beat, and this has set the tone and base for why they are currently sharing the second place in the league with Brynas.

 Leksands are a newly promoted team, and have managed only 4 wins in 21 matches so far - to nobodys surprise.
 They have scored the fewest goals and conceded the most - and that is usually a bad combination, obviously.
 These teams know each other well after playing against each other in the second tier a few seasons ago, when Malmo in fact defeated Leksands in the playoff, which led to Malmo Redhawks being promoted to SHL, the finest league in Sweden.

 The hosts have a good fan base, and despite being a quite turbulent organization, they have recently collected two significant victories against solid opposition, namely Vaxjo and Lulea - both victories coming at home.
 Other than that, it has been a rather tough season for the newcomers who will have one aim, which is to remain in the league.
 Compare those ambitions with their opponents, Malmo Redhawks are looking to chase the title this season but first have to get into the playoffs - which by the looks of it at the moment is a very reasonable goal.